 - Small Buttons

-- Embroidery Thread (Cream, or whichever colour you prefer)
+- Embroidery Thread (cream, or whichever colour you prefer)

 - Embroidery Needle

-- Thin Ribbon (To hang the ornament)
+- Thin Velvet Ribbon (to hang the ornament)

 - Brown Thread